galetaire/spahousing/pages/posts/cost.md

 [![Precio gasolina](/images/gasoline.png)](/images/gasoline.png)

 - **Spain gasoline prices, in US dollars per litre**.
 As means of comparison, the price of US gasoline is represented also in the chart.
 Since oil is traded worldwide in dollars, representing the price in $US is more suitable than using local currencies.
 - **Observation**: housing is directly related to energy, since construction requires large amounts of it.
 Oil accounts for ≈29% of all the primary energy consumed worldwide ([1](https://www.iea.org/data-and-statistics/data-tools/energy-statistics-data-browser?country=WORLD&fuel=Energy%20supply&indicator=TESbySource), [2](https://ourworldindata.org/global-energy-200-years)).
-It is the current key resource for maintaining and improving the human standard of living, and its price also determines the future of the real-estate market.

 # Data sources